 complaint was received by the accused, unless otherwise agreed to by the

 parties.
 Disciplinary hearings shall be conducted within

-days of receipt of the complaint before at least
+one year of receipt of the complaint before at least

 4 members of the board.
 Written notice